-- 1. Ensure that the Bluetooth feature is enabled. - For Windows 7: Press the wireless-radios control key and turn on the Bluetooth feature. - For Windows 8.1: - a.
-Move your pointer to the top-right or bottom-right corner of the screen to display the charms. - b.
-Click Settings $\rightarrow$ Change PC settings $\rightarrow$ PC and devices $\rightarrow$ Bluetooth. - c.
-Turn on the Bluetooth feature. - For Windows 10: - a.
-Open the Start menu and click Settings.
-If Settings is not displayed, click All apps to display all programs.
-Then click Settings - b.
-Do either of the following: - ClickDevices → Bluetooth.
-Turn on the Bluetooth feature. - Click Network & Internet → Airplane mode.
+- 1. Ensure that the Bluetooth feature is enabled.
+Then do one of the following: - Open the Start menu and then click Settings.
+If Settings is not displayed, click All apps to display all programs, and then click Settings → Devices → Bluetooth.
+Turn on the Bluetooth feature. - Open the Start menu and then click Settings.
+If Settings is not displayed, click All apps to display all programs, and then click Settings → Network & Internet → Airplane mode.
 Turn on the Bluetooth feature. - 2.
 Right-click the data that you want to send. - 3.
 Select Send To → Bluetooth Devices. - 4.
 Select a Bluetooth device, and then follow the instructions on the screen.